adobe/log-parser/README.md

     <version>1.0.8.2</version>
 </dependency>
 ```
+## Running the Log Parser
+We have two ways of running the log parser:
+1. Programmatically, as a library and in your test you can simply use the log-parser to analyse your log files.
+2. Command-Line, as of version 1.0.9, we allow you to run your log-parsing from the command-line.

 ## Parse Definitions
 In order to parse logs you need to define a ParseDefinition.
 A ParseDefinition contains a set of ordered ParseDefinition Entries.
 While parsing a line of logs, the LogParser will see if all entries can be found in the line of logs.
 If that is the case, the line is stored according to the definitions.